Kim Christy

 Kim Christy (born 1950) was a female impersonator of the 1960s and 1970s, magazine editor and publisher, book author, screenwriter, adult film producer, and first genderfluid person to be inducted into the AVN Hall of Fame.

 Early life

 Christy was born Ken Olsen to Gertie Olsen and her husband in the Bronx, New York.
-Christy was raised in the Bronx, where he attended Catholic school at Our Lady of Mount Carmel's Church (Bronx).
-He began dressing in semi-drag and going out in public at age 14.
-At age 15, he met Billy Schumacher, whose drag name was International Chrysis, at the Tenth of Always, a bar.
-In 1964, when the two appeared, in drag, in Life magazine by chance, Christy's parents reacted poorly, ushering him out of the house "within a year or two."
+Christy was raised in the Bronx, where they attended Catholic school at Our Lady of Mount Carmel Church.
+They began dressing in semi-drag and going out in public at age 14.
+At age 15, they met Billy Schumacher, whose drag name was International Chrysis, at the Tenth of Always, a bar.
+In 1964, when the two appeared, in drag, in Life magazine by chance, Christy's parents reacted poorly, kicking them out of the house "within a year or two."
 Christy and Chrysis came to share a small apartment on Mott Street, near Broome Street and Houston, in what later became known as SoHo in New York.